accounting icon

 What is a Trial Balance?

-A trial balance is an accounting report used by business accountants during the accounting close process to ensure that all general ledger accounts have equal debit and credit totals, meaning the GL accounts are in balance, as required in double-entry bookkeeping.
+A trial balance is a report used during the accounting close process to verify the accuracy of its bookkeeping processes.
+It ensures that all general ledger accounts have equal debit and credit totals, as double-entry bookkeeping requires.

 Example of a Trial Balance Document